Drive Offline Sales with Online Ads: Google Best Practices

 |Measurement to use...||If you want to...|

-Marketers are often asked to prove the incremental effect of their promotions, which is a good way to understand how online ads drive offline sales.
-To learn more about how to run these experiments and measure the incremental impact of your marketing, download our latest guide called Proving Marketing Impact: 3 Keys to Doing It Right.
-If you want to start thinking about how to attribute sales across all marketing channels, you can upgrade to Universal Analytics or take a look at the Adometry platform.
+Brand marketers like consumer packaged goods (CPG) advertisers or electronics manufacturers are often asked to prove how their online ads drive offline sales.
+To learn more about how to run these sales lift experiments and measure the incremental impact of your marketing, contact your Google Account Manager for more information and download our latest guide called Proving Marketing Impact: 3 Keys to Doing It Right.
+If you want to start thinking about how to attribute sales across all marketing channels, consider upgrading to the Google Analytics 360 Suite.